victorCookeTP/zoho-poc/README.md

 ## Environment variables

-Both the frontend and backend has an example `.env.development` with the variables needed to run the app, check the real values with a code owner to spin your local environment!
+Envieronmental vars example: `.env.development` with the variables needed to run the app, check some working values with a code owner to spin your local environment!